Faye Swetlik's cause of death was asphyxiation, neighbor abducted and killed her, investigators say

 Lexington County Coroner Margaret Fisher said the autopsy showed Swetlik's death was a homicide and the cause of her death was asphyxiation.

 She also said Swetlik died just a few hours after the neighbor, 30-year-old Coty Taylor, abducted her.
+She later revealed that Taylor died by suicide.

 "The loss of Faye, an innocent child, who was simply playing in her own yard... has been extremely difficult to all of us," Fisher said.